 Stories help us build empathy, respect, and appreciation for other cultures, and can promote a positive attitude to people from different lands, races and religions.
 Storytelling influences our social behavior, and our ability to build connections.
 Indian film director, actor, and producer, Shekhar Kapoor goes a step further.
 “The stories we tell ourselves are the stories that define the potentialities of our existence,” he says “Everyone has a story, and therefore we exist.
 If we do not create the stories, we probably would go mad.”

-What do we loose if we allow the Painted Bride mosaic mural to be torn down?
+What do we lose if we allow the Painted Bride mosaic mural to be torn down?
 Simply ourselves.